 In return for Vietnam’s cooperation on the MIA issue, the Pentagon is scaling up efforts to help Vietnam search for and identify Vietnamese soldiers missing from the war, Mr. Hegseth said.

-The exchange of artifacts by the two sides, along with information from the war, seeks to help family members from both nations find out what happened to relatives.
+The exchange of artifacts between the two sides, along with information from the war, aims to help family members from both nations learn about the fate of their relatives.

 Recently, the U.S. and Vietnam signed a memorandum of understanding on continuing “these ongoing and important efforts,” he said.